 - d.
 Methodology.
 Sample collection, handling, and preservation shall be in accordance with U.S. EPA protocols.
-In addition, bioassays shall be conducted in compliance with the most recently promulgated test methods, as shown in Appendix E-1.
-These are Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, currently first edition (EPA/600/R-95-136).
+In addition, bioassays shall be conducted in compliance with the most recently promulgated test methods, as shown in Appendix E-2.
+These are Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, currently first edition (EPA/600/R-95-136), Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, currently third edition (EPA-821-R-02-014) and Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, currently fourth edition (EPA-821-R2-02-013).
 If these protocols prove unworkable, the Executive Officer and the Environmental Laboratory Accreditation Program may grant exceptions in writing upon the Discharger's request with justification.
 If the Discharger demonstrates that specific identifiable substances in the discharge are rapidly rendered harmless upon discharge to the receiving water, compliance with the chronic toxicity limit may be determined after test samples are adjusted to remove the influence of those substances.
 Written acknowledgement that the Executive Officer concurs with the Discharger's demonstration and that the adjustment will not remove the influence of other substances must be obtained prior to any such adjustment. - e.
 Dilution Series.
-The Discharger shall conduct tests at 20%, 15%, 10%, 5%, and 2.5%.
+The Discharger shall conduct tests at 100%, 50%, 25%, 10%, and 5%.
 The "%" represents percent effluent as discharged.
 Test sample pH may be controlled to the level of the effluent sample as received prior to being salted up.